SilXe/ICS-45C-HW9/README.md

 Class `SetList`, defined in a single file named `set_list.hpp`, is an STL template container that implements the functionality of `std::set` that you used in your own Homework 8.

-Class SetList is implemented as a singly-linked list of type T.
+Class `SetList` is implemented as a singly-linked list of type `T`.
 - `SetList` has one data member `head`, which is a [std::shared_ptr](https://www.youtube.com/watch?v=UOB7-B2MfwA) to a `ListNode`
 - `ListNode` must also be a template, to work with the template `SetList`.
 - `ListNode` must be nested inside `SetList`.
-- Each `ListNode` has data members data and next, as did your singly linked lists in previous Homeworks.
+- Each `ListNode` has data members `data` and `next`, as did your singly linked lists in previous Homeworks.

 Implement a class iterator inside class `SetList` that allows [forward iteration](https://cplusplus.com/reference/iterator/ForwardIterator/) through a `SetList`.
 It must satisfy the assertion
   `static_assert(std::forward_iterator<iterator>);`